 Postharvest management refers to the procedures or process of treating crops after they have been harvested.
 It's important to remember that it starts to rot or deteriorate as soon as a crop is lifted from the ground or separated from its mother plant.

 Post-harvest is critical in crop production since it influences the integrity of the final product.
 If the crops were in an excellent state after postharvest, they might be marketed as fresh food.
 On the other hand, if the crops were harmed, they would be used as raw materials for processed foods.

-Postharvest technologies are a collection of practices and inter-disciplinary science deployed to crops after they have been harvested to preserve, quality control, process, store, and distribute them.
+Postharvest Technology is collection of practices and inter-disciplinary science deployed to crops after they have been harvested to preserve, quality control, process, store, and distribute them.
 These technologies will ensure that items meet consumers' food and nutritional requirements.

 Agricultural production benefits from postharvest technologies in a variety of ways: 1.
 It helps to avoid postharvest losses.
 2. It increases the worth of agricultural products.
 The crops, as well as their nutrients, are well preserved.
 3. It contributes to the economy's poverty concerns by providing job possibilities for locals.

 India is the world's second-biggest food producer and can be the largest in the food and agricultural sectors.
 Significant investments in food and food processing technology, skills, and infrastructures were possible, particularly in the fields of canned, dairy packages, frozen food/refrigeration, and thermal processing.
 Vegetables and fruit, milk and dairy products, meat and poultry, packaged/convenience foods, alcohol problem and soft drinks, and grains are key sub-sectors of the food processing business.
 Another rapidly growing part of this industry is healthier alternatives and supplements.